NJCCN Online Press Kit

 Background

-Through the efforts of State Senator Joseph Vitale, legislation was enacted in 2002 to establish the New Jersey Collaborating Center for Nursing (NJCCN).
 The organization is focused on supporting nurses and nursing by providing evidence-based policy and other recommendations regarding the nursing workforce and its impact on the health of New Jersey residents.
 The most immediate challenge for the NJCCN is addressing New Jersey’s shortage of nurses and nursing faculty, which has been exacerbated by the COVID pandemic.
 The organization also focuses strongly on identifying strategies for contributing to the well-being of nurses.

 Based in Newark, at the Rutgers University School of Nursing, NJCCN is guided by a 17-member board.
 All members are appointed either by the governor or the state legislature.